walmartlabs/concord-website/training/includes/concord-1-beginner-6-cicd.md

 Automation engine for application configuration and deployment.

-## WaRM
+## Proximity

-Walmart Repository Manager stores binaries.
+Proximity is the repository manager to stores binaries.

+- Java binaries from Maven, Gradle, ..
+- npm packages
+- docker images
+- ...

 ## OneOps Integration